Myreage/Formation-EDD/slides.md

 image: https://cover.sli.dev
 ---

-# Gestion des erreurs
+# Error handling

-- Tous les messages sont sauvegardés dans une db
+- All event messages are saved into a DB
-- En cas d'erreur, retry auto
+- Auto-retry when error
-- Rejouabilité à la main ou via Retool par exemple
+- Replayability

 ---
 layout: image-right
 image: https://cover.sli.dev
 ---

-# Types de subscriber
+# Subscriber types

-- Possible de subscribe de 3 façons:
+- 3 ways to subscribe:
-  - Async: le publisher resolve immédiatement
+  - Async: publisher resolvers immediatly
-  - Sync: le publisher ne resolve que quand le subscriber resolve
+  - Sync: publisher waits for subscribers to resolve
-  - Serial: Async mais les subscribers sont executés en série et non pas en parallèle
+  - Serial: Async but subscriber are executed in series instead of parallel
 ---
 layout: image-right
 image: https://cover.sli.dev